AakashKumar21/Handwriter/readme.md

 Now using a https://fontforge.org/ you can merge that two font into one.
 Paste the font in repo folder

+**Note:** Every font is different so it may require some tweaking in config.py.

 ## Using the CLI

 ``` python